Our approach to inclusion, diversity & representation

 The SoA workplace

-For the last 10 years we have advertised and recruited via Creative Access in order to be visible to candidates from underrepresented backgrounds.
+For over a decade we've advertised and recruited via Creative Access in order to be visible to candidates from underrepresented backgrounds.
 To help remove barriers to access, we do not ask for degree qualifications but for relevant skills and experience.
 We state salary ranges on all job adverts and we are a London Living Wage employer.
 We embrace flexible working and offer part-time contracts in order to attract a wide pool of candidates.
 We believe strongly in the power of creating diverse teams.

 In 2020 staff founded our Inclusivity Network to lead discussions and propose initiatives to help the SoA go further on its journey to becoming a measurably inclusive organisation.
 The Network runs six-monthly meetings with our committees to discuss and share the practical actions we are taking.